Highlights

 Explore this course

-You will complete six Bachelor of Creative Industries core units as well as one creative industries major of eight units, and two Creative Industries introductory units.
+You will complete six Bachelor of Creative Industries core units as well as one creative industries major of seven units, and two Creative Industries introductory units.
 Your business degree component includes eight business core units and eight business major units.

 The Bachelor of Business is designed to produce graduates with the knowledge, skills and experiences for success in a broad range of contexts in general and specific fields of business.
 The course provides students with a strong theoretical and practical underpinning in the key disciplines, functions, principles and practices of business across national and international business environments with depth and specialisation in a discipline.
 The curriculum is responsive to industry needs, providing students with contemporary knowledge and skills that are highly relevant to industry.